 How to kill an idea

-- Stalling tactics – we’re not ready for it yet.
-Give it a couple of months until something else happens.
+- Stall it – we’re not ready for it yet.
+Give it a couple of months until x happens.
 Let’s wait until the new organisation settles in.
 All momentum killers.
-All destined to make sure that idea never happens.
+All designed to make sure that idea never happens.

-- Appoint a committee – this sounds like it would be helpful, but a committee is a cul-de-sac down which ideas are lured and quiet strangled.
+- Appoint a committee – this sounds like it’d be helpful.
+But a committee is a cul-de-sac down which ideas are lured and quietly strangled.